Nicki Nicole: Career

-On 3 December 2021, Cucco collaborated with Aitana for a latin pop song, Formentera.
+On 3 December 2021, Cucco collaborated with Aitana for a Latin pop song, Formentera.

-On 5 January 2022, Nicole collaborated with Tiago PZK, Lit Killah, María Becerra/ song name Entre Nosotros Remix.
+On 5 January 2022, Nicole collaborated with Tiago PZK, Lit Killah, María Becerra/ song name "Entre Nosotros" (remix).

-On 15 December 2022, Nicole collaborated with Cris MJ, Standly and Duki/ song name Marisola Remix.
+On 15 December 2022, Nicole collaborated with Cris MJ, Standly and Duki for the remix of "Marisola".

+In August 2025, Nicole and footballer Lamine Yamal confirmed that they were in a relationship through an Instagram post by Yamal, showing Yamal celebrating Nicole's 25th birthday with her.
+On 31 October 2025, the couple announced that they had separated, stating that their decision was mutual and not because of infidelity.

+At the 68th Annual Grammy Awards, she received their first Grammy nomination for Best Música Urbana Album for her 2024 album Naiki.